 If you find any suspicious extensions, it’s a good idea to check that your browser’s homepage and default search engine haven’t been altered — it’s a favorite tactic of scammers.
 Go to the settings screen on the browsers you use and check that the homepage or start screen and the default search engine are set as they should be.
 If not, change them back.

-1. Open CleanMyMac X and choose Malware Removal.
+1. Open CleanMyMac and choose the Protection tool from the sidebar.

 2. Click Scan.

 3. Wait for it to scan.
-If it finds anything, follow the instructions on the screen to remove it.
+If it finds anything, follow the instructions on the screen.
+You can click Remove straight ahead or Review Found Threats to examine the scan results more closely.

-Pop-up windows claiming your Mac has been infected by or is at risk from malware are a favorite tool used by malware distributors.
-And they often use the names of reputable security companies to try to persuade you to click them.
+Pop-up windows claiming your Mac has been infected by or is at risk from malware are a favorite tool malware distributors use.
+And they often use reputable security companies' names to persuade you to click them.
 That’s the case with McAfee pop-ups.
 They are fakes, and so if you click them, you will put your Mac at risk of malware.
 However, you should remove the pop-ups as soon as possible.
 Follow the steps above to get rid of McAfee pop-ups on your Mac.